-(1) During the year, the Company's parent company, AIA Co., reached an agreement with The Bank of East Asia, Limited (BEA) to acquire BEA Life Limited (subsequently renamed as AIA Everest Life Company Limited) and enter into an exclusive, long-term bancassurance partnership for a 15-year period.
-The agreement provided for a consideration of approximately U\$\$655m to BEA.
+(1) In 2021, the Company's parent company, AIA Co., reached an agreement with The Bank of East Asia, Limited (BEA) to acquire BEA Life Limited (subsequently renamed as AIA Everest Life Company Limited) and enter into an exclusive, long-term bancassurance partnership for a 15-year period.
+The agreement provided for a consideration of approximately US\$655m to BEA.
 As part of this transaction, the Company further entered into a local agreement with BEA for distributing its products in Hong Kong.
-The Company capitalised U\$\$237m as an intangible asset with a corresponding increase of U\$\$38m and U\$\$199m in other liabilities and capital contribution, respectively, as a result of these agreements.
+The Company capitalised US\$237m as an intangible asset with a corresponding increase of US\$38m and US\$199m in other liabilities and capital contribution, respectively, as a result of these agreements.